HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 3. Mailing list (Google Group, GSA List, or alternative)

 Then schedule and execute a kickoff meeting with interested attendees.

+## Bug bounty
+Diagram short name: `Bug-Bounty`

+Dependencies: `None`

+Start executing an ongoing bug bounty that provides a means for security researchers to disclose their findings in a manner additive to our existing responsible disclosure policy.

 # NOFO milestones